-InnerCity explores the state of being in-between destinations and how our mind and body can be present in two very different places at the same time.
+Through works that stage paintings, video, installation and choreographies of presence, InnerCity explores the state of being in-between destinations and how our body can be present in two different places at the same time.

-Miriam Parker and Jo Wood-Brown access this phenomenon within the architecture of the urban environment combining visual, choreographic, film and sonic elements that overlap poetically and metaphorically to create a world between people's dreams.
+Miriam Parker and Jo Wood-Brown access this phenomenon of "between-ness" through the architecture of the urban environment.
+In layering visual, choreographic, film and sonic elements, their work generates a field that reveals how our structured environments slip between order and fantasy.

 Miriam Parker is a New York City born and bred dancer/performance artist and arts organizer.
 She has lived in Europe and Israel at which time she worked with Choreographers Amanda Miller, William Forsythe, The Saarbruken ballet.
 In recent years she has been building her reputation in collaborative performance art, working with the artist/filmmaker, Katy Martin, Anita Glesta.
 Miriam Parker's work has been presented in numerous Vision Events in New York and Paris as well as at Under the Bridge Festival etc. In this past few years she has performed regularly with Yoshiko Chuma and the School of Hard Knocks, choreographer Sally Silvers and Andrea Miller Gallim Dance Company.
 Miriam and Jo Wood-Brown have been creating collaborative installation projects for the past 10 years.